VoicesJun 01, 2023

 Us - Me & You (The Sheep)

-They all say very different things but are very consistent with their tone and the culture their words create.
+They all speak with a different motive and different sound from one another.
+However, they are very consistent with their tone and the culture their words create.

 Our words do create a culture.